 Want to take part?

 By taking part in the research, your local authority will improve its understanding of the scale of known CSA locally, and the proportion of children who are hidden in other categories of abuse.
-You’ll also gain an insight into the strengths and weaknesses of your current recording practices for CSA, and the impact of these practices on the interventions and services that children receive.
+You’ll also gain an insight into the strengths and weaknesses of your current recording practices for child sexual abuse, and the impact of these practices on the interventions and services that children receive.

 We’ll provide you with a day of support to help you to take forward the learning from the study.